hustlzp/resume/README.md

 ##Bind custom domain

-Wanna to bind your own custom domain(such as `resume.hustlzp.com`)?
+Wanna to bind your own custom domain?

 * Checkout branch `gh-pages`
 * Replace with your domain in file `CNAME`